 - What is the Best Mayonnaise to Use for Deviled Eggs?
 My answer would be Dukes mayonnaise it’s my favorite.
 I also use Hellman’s and other well known brands frequently.
 Each brand has their own taste so, it depends on the direction I’m going with mix-ins and seasonings.
 You can certainly use your favorite brand of mayonnaise in this recipe.

 - When making a full dozen of deviled eggs I always reserve 2 whole eggs for the filling.
 No skimpy deviled eggs are ever allowed in my kitchen.

-- You may use either sweet or dill pickles in this recipe, feel free to adapt to your taste.
+- You can use either sweet or dill pickles in this recipe, feel free to adapt to your taste.

 - Classic Southern deviled eggs would usually call for a simple prepared yellow mustard for the filling, such as French’s.
 I love using Dijon and whole grain mustard from time to time, as well.